The Cartographer's Daughter · Chapter 68

 Keep reading

-Chapter 69: The Second Landing
+Chapter 69: The Paired Carriers

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.